johnrichardrinehart/website/_posts/2017-01-14-reflections.md

  - friendship
 ---

-<span class="emphasis-text"> So much for a post every three days </span>, or
+<span class="emphasis-text"> So much for a post every three days</span>, or
 whatever my goal was according to my second SNES controllers post.
-I've been a bit, recently, adapting to my new 2017 schedule and my new 2017 commitments.
+I've been a bit absent, recently, adapting to my new 2017 schedule and my new 2017 commitments.
 I'm making it a priority to get to be earlier and wake up earlier.
 I usually roll with my roommate Alec for a couple hours in the morning (we've been training Gracie Brazilian jiu jitsu together since ~last May).
 I want to get done with